1. Introduction

 We follow the Social Model of Disability, which recognises that people are disabled by barriers in society rather than by their impairments.
 Our role is to remove these barriers so everyone can experience the festival in their own way.

-Accessible facilities are for deaf and disabled people and people with long-term conditions.
+Accessible facilities are for d/Deaf and disabled people and people with long-term conditions.
 They’re not intended for people with temporary conditions (e.g., recent injury) or pregnancy.

 If you need this accessibility information in another format (for example, large print, audio, or Easy Read), please email us at accessibility@boomtownfair.co.uk.
 We will provide this within 10 working days.